Flexible lump sums

 There are a few things you need to consider when taking a flexible lump sum with The People’s Pension.
 When …

-If I take a flexible lump sum, how am I taxed?
+If I take a lump sum as a UFPLS, how am I taxed?

-With this option you spread your tax-free cash across all withdrawals you take from your pension savings.
-Usually, 25% of …
+With this option you spread your tax-free lump sum across all withdrawals you take from your pension savings.
+Usually, 25% …

-Can I take some or all of my 25% tax-free cash up front and leave the rest invested?
+Can I take some or all of my 25% tax-free lump sum up front and leave the rest invested?

-If you want to take a tax-free sum but leave the remainder of your pension pot invested, you’ll need to …
+If you want to take a tax-free sum but leave the remainder of your pension pot invested, you can do …

 Can I pay further contributions after taking a flexible lump sum?